 So you might still be asking, why lift weights?
 The reasons are many.
 With effective strength training you will find that:

-* Your body will look leaner
+* Your body will look leaner and firmer

 * Your clothes will fit better

 * You will perform better in your chosen sport

 Of course, if you want to bulk up you can achieve this too.
 But it is by no means a necessary outcome.

 Your own goals will determine your strength training routine so that you achieve the results you want, whether that is bulky or lean.

 Weight lifting and muscle mass

 As we get older, we lose muscle mass, which makes our bodies appear fatter and saggier, simply because a greater percentage of the body is now made up from fat.